 [Back to Spiritual Challenges]

 We have a page about improving the world; this is the other side of the coin - if we want the world to improve, we need to get better ourselves.
 It does not take a great deal of insight to see that the things I dislike in other people are also in myself.
-It is well summarised by the apocryphal story about GK Chesterton replying to a newspaper’s question of “What is wrong with the world” with the simple response, “Dear Sirs, I am”.
+It is well summarized by the apocryphal story about GK Chesterton replying to a newspaper’s question of “What is wrong with the world?” with the simple response, “Dear Sirs, I am”.

 And, of course, it works the other way round, too: if we want to improve ourselves, we need to work to help other people and the world.

 - Binary Thinking It is very easy to see the world as a set of binary choices - either this is true, or that is.
 But, even if our choices are sometimes binary, the issues we face rarely are.

 - Don't Be Fooled by Abstraction We frequently argue about abstractions, but these arguments are often based upon the mistaken assumption that the abstractions in question actually exist.